jailbirt/theeye-docs/README.md

 Check the Dashboard view after login, you should see "All up and running" in the monitors panel.

 ------------------------------

+### Users
+TheEye provides six different user roles.
+You can create users on the go with the appropiate role.
+See the [Users Management Documentation](usertypes.md) for more details.

 ### Resources

 #### Monitors